serratedserenade/Versus-Saxton-Hale/README.md

 ###To disable the Easter Bunny
 Find the line `#define EASTER_BUNNY_ON` in `saxtonhale.sp`, put a ```//``` infront of the ```#define```, and recompile the plugin using include files from a recent snapshot of [SourceMod](http://www.sourcemod.net).

-Remember: TF2Items, Sourcemod 1.6.3 or higher, and morecolors.inc are required to be able to compile it, as well as the Steamtools and TF2Attributes includes if you use them.
+Remember: TF2Items, Sourcemod 1.6.3 or higher, and morecolors.inc are required to be able to compile it.

+If you use them, the Steamtools, TF2Attributes, RTD, and Goomba includes must also be used.
+Not including any of these in the compilation will completely disable their features, even if you have those plugins running.